 The cost of carbon offsets varies depending on the project and the location, but they are generally quite affordable.
 For example, a typical offset project might cost around $3.3 per ton of CO₂e.
 This price is often much lower than the cost of other emissions-reduction strategies, such as investing in renewable energy.

 This is a common misconception that is often used to discredit carbon offsetting.
 However, it doesn't hold up to scrutiny.
 Carbon offsets are not a form of pollution trading, and they do not incentivize emissions.
-In fact, they provide an incentive to reduce emissions by providing funding for projects that help to combat climate change.
+In fact, they provide an incentive to reduce emissions by providing funding for projects that help to restore nature in many possible ways.
 So it's not a get-out-of-jail-free scheme as some would have you believe!

 Another common misconception about carbon offsets is that they all come from developing countries.
 While it's true that many offsets are generated in developing countries, this is not always the case.
 In fact, there are a growing number of offset projects being developed in developed countries, such as the United States and Europe.